Marketing the Rainbow

 Bud Light's history of LGBT-inclusive advertising began in 1995 with a print ad.
 That same year, Anheuser-Busch and its local wholesalers also pledged to donate a portion of all Bud Light sales to support AIDS-related non-profit organizations in local communities.

 In January 2016, Vice President of Bud Light Alex Lambrecht announced that the brand was making radical changes to its strategy to reflect the way consumers and society are changing.
-"If we want to remain as relevant … we have to move with the times," he said.
-The marketing strategies behind Bud Light and its older brother Budweiser are moving in very different directions.
-While the liberal Bud Light toasts diversity, Budweiser is playing on a rise on nationalistic fervor by temporarily renaming itself "America."
+"If we want to remain as relevant, we have to move with the times," he said.
+The marketing strategies behind Bud Light and its older brother Budweiser were moving in very different directions.
+While the liberal Bud Light toasted diversity, Budweiser has been playing on a rise on nationalistic fervor by temporarily renaming itself "America."

 Bud Light used the "Be Yourself" theme since 1998 for a number of years, with images such as a Bud Light bottle decked out in rainbow beads, sunglasses and a stovepipe hat.
 In early 1996, the company began running a campaign with the line, "Labels belong on beer, not people," in national gay magazines and has had a presence ever since.
 The ad was among few that depict a touching gay couple and was the first one from Anheuser-Busch.